 Believe it or not, SMS has been around for almost 30 years following its introduction back in 1992.

-Let’s face it, since then, most businesses have struggled to embed a successful, engaging SMS capability into their customer experience.
+Despite that, many businesses have struggled to embed a successful, engaging SMS capability into their customer experience.
 With so much potential, many organisations assume that a successful SMS implementation is a result of significant spend in both time and budget.

 With SMS being accessible for both internal and external recipients, now is the time to improve communication across your business processes.
 This will allow you to deliver your company message to a broader audience without the risk of the message becoming lost amongst thousands of emails, or simply being another missed call statistic.